methylDragon/coding-notes/MySQL/01 MySQL - Introduction.md

 We're going to learn how to interface with, and alter MySQL databases in this reference!
 You can do so

 - Via **Terminal**

 - Via **PHP** using said terminal commands (referred to as Queries!)

+- Via **Python** using the mySQL.connector plugin or sqlite3

+  - For python, a cursor object has to be initialized, after which the commands can be passed to it as is:

+    ```python
+    import mysql.connector

+    # Create database connection
+    mydb = mysql.connector.connect(
+      host="localhost",
+      user="username",
+      passwd="passwd"
+      database="mydatabase"
+    )

+    mycursor = mydb.cursor() # Creates the cursor
+    mycursor.execute("INSERT SQL COMMANDS HERE") # execute desired SQL terminal commands
+    ```

 If you want a GUI program to access your database, use https://www.mysql.com/products/workbench/